How Do Our Bodies Make Insulin?

 The pancreas manages insulin production in the body.
 It’s a carrot-shaped organ about six inches long, and it’s located right behind the stomach.

 The pancreas contains groups of cells called Islets of Langerhans, and those cell groups produce hormones.
 In each islet, there are five types of cells.

 There are alpha, beta, delta, PP, and D1 cells, and each type produces a different hormone.
 Beta cells are responsible for producing insulin, and if these cells start to die off, type 1 diabetes can occur as a result.
 Scientists think this happens when the immune system mistakes beta cells for something harmful and destroys them.

 Type 2 diabetes occurs when the human body is unable to process insulin correctly.
 Instead of insulin performing its job of moving sugar from the bloodstream into cells, type 2 diabetes results in insulin resistance.

 When the body doesn’t recognize insulin correctly, the pancreas begins to produce more insulin to make up for it.
-However, it won’t be able to keep up if a body has insulin resistance.
+However, it won’t be able to keep up if the body has insulin resistance.
 Instead, glucose will stay in your blood and result in high blood sugar.

 This is why diabetes patients are always looking for insulin for sale at reliable pharmaceutical services.

-How Do the Body Regulate Insulin Levels?
+How Does the Body Regulate Insulin Levels?